lifebit-ai/cloudos-cli/README.md

                                final job status.
   --wait-time INTEGER          Max time to wait (in seconds) to job
                                completion.
 Default=3600.
+  --wdl-mainfile TEXT          For WDL workflows, which mainFile (.wdl) is
+                               configured to use.
+  -t, --cromwell-token TEXT    Specific Cromwell server authentication token.
+                               Only required for WDL jobs.
   --verbose                    Whether to print information messages or not.
   --help                       Show this message and exit.
 ```